 Incorporating G2DYM Aerials & Garex Electronics

-Please email or phone for a quote or to place an order by credit/debit card or for a Paypal money request.
+Please email or phone for a quote or for a Paypal money request or for bank details.
+Payment can be by direct bank transfer or by credit/debit card or via Paypal to firstname.lastname@example.org together with a note stating product required.
 Purchase of several items is likely to make a saving on postage.
-Tel 01305 262250

 Orders & quote requests to email@example.com